TheJacksonLaboratory/diachromatic/docs/mapping.rst

 ---------------------------------

 For Hi-C, the removal of duplicates must take into account the chimeric nature of the underlying fragments.
-The HPDR is defined as the percentage of paired read pairs that were removed because they were recognized to be *Hi-C duplicates*.
+The HPDR is defined as the percentage of uniquely mapped pairs that were removed because they were recognized to be *Hi-C duplicates*.
 Usually, high duplication rates indicate sequencing libraries with low complexity.
 Typical values range between 1% and 50%.